 The Remuneration Committee is primarily responsible for making recommendations to the Board on the Company's policy and structure for all remuneration packages of all directors and senior management and on the establishment of a formal and transparent procedure for developing such remuneration policy to ensure that no director or any of his/her associates will participate in deciding his/her own remuneration.
 It reviews and makes recommendation to the Board on the remuneration packages of all directors (including Executive Directors) and senior management with reference to corporate goals and objectives resolved by the Board from time to time.

-Two Remuneration Committee meetings were held during the year to review the remuneration policy and structure for all directors and senior management of the Group, to review the remuneration packages of all directors and senior management and to review and make recommendations to the Board on the Company's share option proposal for an executive director and the senior management.
+One Remuneration Committee meeting was held during the year to review the remuneration policy for and the remuneration packages of all directors and senior management of the Group.